Vyral/base-template/_posts/2019-06-13-the-first-s-in-the-five-s-model-of-customer-experience-is-set.md

 I don’t know about you, but **every day I think about ways to provide a better customer experience** for everyone that I meet out in the community or otherwise.

-In the customer experience class that I’ve been teaching, **I use the “5 S” model****,** and today, I’ll demonstrate what the first of those five S’s means.
+In the customer experience class that I’ve been teaching, **I use the Five-S model****,** and today, I’ll demonstrate what the first of those five S’s means.

 **The first S stands for “set.”** We know that in providing a great customer experience (and having an awesome business), we first need to know our own value proposition.